 In its early years, the temple also played a role as the official administrative center and a court of justice for the Kapitans.

-Visit the website here for more information about the temple.
+Visit their website here for more information about the temple.

 Visit Maritime Museum

-Maritime Museum showcases the maritime histories of Melaka and the golden ages of Malacca Sultanate.
-You can learn about the different eras that Melaka went through starting from the golden age to the Portuguese era, the Dutch era and finally the British era.
+Maritime Museum is one of the most interesting places to visit in Melaka.
+The museum showcases the maritime histories of Melaka and the golden ages of the Malacca Sultanate.
+You can learn about the different eras that Melaka went through starting from the golden age to the Portuguese era, the Dutch era, and finally the British era.

-Even if you’re not going inside, it’s still worth to be impressed by the Flora de la Mar replica.
+Even if you’re not going inside, it’s still worth being impressed by the Flora de la Mar replica.
 The huge ship is a replica of Portuguese Nau of 400 tons.
 She sank near the coast of Melaka in November 1511.

 Enjoy the Street Arts